 But what about the unexpected, like Merry’s illness, or the puppy who swallows a sock?
 Plus, specialty veterinary care is now available — ophthalmologists, oncologists, neurologists — which means that the costs of care are steadily increasing.
 Even the average cost of a typical corrective surgical procedure, for dogs in this case, are enough to give one pause: gastric torsion (bloat), $1,955; foreign-body ingestion (small intestine), $1,629; pin in broken limb, $1,000; cataract (senior dog), $1,244.

-Some are fortunate in that they have the resources, or the willingness, to go into debt for their pet’s care if necessary; they are, in effect, opting for self-insurance.
-Others, perhaps without extra resources or who just want to sleep better at night, like Glynn, prefer paying a monthly insurance premium of anywhere between $20 and $60 (depending on the age of the animal and the coverage) in the hope that it will cover expensive vet bills down the road.
+Some people are fortunate in that they have the resources, or the willingness, to go into debt for their pet’s care if necessary; they are, in effect, opting for self-insurance.
+Others, perhaps without extra resources or who just want to sleep better at night, like Glynn, prefer paying a monthly pet insurance premium in the hope that it will cover expensive vet bills down the road.

 Like all insurance, pet insurance is, at its most basic, a gamble.
 We pay the premiums hoping we’ll never need to use the coverage.
 If we do, our gamble has, unfortunately, paid off.